 The RG350 has been officially released, but for some reason Anbernic has only decided to create around 100 units for the first batch.

 The second batch is fully released, so you’ll have no problems getting hold of it.
-Should you want to go for something better, the RG350M is its metal addition with slightly better button locations.
+Should you want to go for something better, the RG350M handheld is its metal addition with slightly better button locations.

 But it’s not in that category at all, it blows most handhelds under $100 out of the water.

 Let’s start with the packaging.
-In all honesty it’s nothing special.
+In all honesty, it’s nothing special.
 And although most of you don’t care about it, we do.
 Packaging is a prime example of what the company behind the product wants the world to see, and it’s pretty basic, simple illustration, simple protection.

 Moving on to the console itself you are greeted with a large 3.5″ IPS display with a resolution of 320×240, it has “ANBERNIC” branding on the front which we really don’t like.

-Towards the right you have some purple DMG styled buttons which is by far one of our favourite parts.
+Towards the right, you have some purple DMG-styled buttons which is by far one of our favourite parts.

 These buttons are incredibly soft, supply great feedback and it’s a huge upgrade on the Retro Game 300 buttons.
 Below that is an analogue stick, and there’s one on the other side too which we might add feels very similar to the Nintendo Switch Lite.
-These are some seriously high quality sticks which we are surprised about.
+These are some seriously high-quality sticks which we are surprised about.

-The D-PAD is also quite nice, all of the buttons including the shoulder buttons all feel very high end, and this all adds a premium touch to the handheld.
+The D-PAD is also quite nice, all of the buttons including the shoulder buttons all feel very high-end, and this all adds a premium touch to the handheld.

-This build quality isn’t something you see in lower priced handhelds, you can feel that the extra few bucks have gone a long way.
+This build quality isn’t something you see in lower-priced handhelds, you can feel that the extra few bucks have gone a long way.

 All around the handheld you’ll see a white panel, or black depending on what colour variant you go for.
-Here is all the small stuff that you expect on a handheld, volume, SD card slot, power button, USB-C port, a AUX port and a mini HDMI port.
+Here is all the small stuff that you expect on a handheld, volume, SD card slot, power button, USB-C port, an AUX port and a mini HDMI port.

 These buttons are nothing special, if anything they’re your basic cheap console buttons.
-On the back it’s plain, just some classic branding.
+On the back, it’s plain, just some classic branding.

-Comfortability wise this thing is great, and with the large screen this is something you can play for hours on end and not feel any stress on your hands.
+Comfortability wise, this thing is great, and with the large screen this is something you can play for hours on end and not feel any stress on your hands.
 The only downfall is that some may find the D-PAD in an awkward location if you have large hands.

-It’s about 2mm too low, and some of the ROM’s don’t use the left analogue stick meaning you have to use the D-PAD to play.
+It’s about 2mm too low, and some of the ROMs don’t use the left analogue stick meaning you have to use the D-PAD to play.
 Again, the RG350M has flipped the DPAD and left stick to help with comfortability.

-It’s a small handheld, the same size as an iPhone X, but due to the analogue sticks it’s hard to put this in your pocket without having to fight it every time you pull it out.
+It’s a small handheld, the same size as an iPhone X, but due to the analogue sticks, it’s hard to put this in your pocket without having to fight it every time you pull it out.

-How Well Does The RG350 Emulate?
+How Well Does It Emulate?

-The RG350 has a JZ4770 CPU clocking in at 1Ghz, and 512MB RAM.
-This is slightly better than its little brother the 300.
-Straight off the bat this thing is seriously impressive but it can’t play N64, PSP or Dreamcast games because as much as the CPU is powerful, it’s just not powerful enough.
+Straight off the bat, this thing is seriously impressive but it can’t play N64, PSP or Dreamcast games because as much as the CPU is powerful, it’s just not powerful enough.

 The only emulators where we noticed some very, very small frame drops was the SNES and PS1, but these were so small that it was hard to even notice.
 This will in no way impact gameplay quality.